Busizwe-Coding/UniWork-3/README.md

 ## Known Minor Issues

 - Photos are stored at full resolution (may take storage space)
-- Category deletion doesn't check if expenses exist (will be fixed in next version)
 - Date format is fixed to YYYY-MM-DD
+- Home screen number float

 ## Future Improvements

 - Export reports to CSV/PDF
 - Charts and graphs for spending patterns
-- Recurring expenses
-- Budget alerts when approaching limits
+- Budget chnages colour when limits breached
-- Multiple user profiles
-- Cloud backup option
-- Search and filter expenses

 ## Version
-1.0.0 - Initial Release
+1.0.3 - Initial Release

 ## Requirements
 - Android 6.0 (API 23) or higher